 “Unveiled by his Excellency the right honourable the Lord Llewellin, GBE, MC, TD, DL Governor-General of the Federation of Rhodesia and Nyasaland and dedicated by his grace the Lord Archbishop of Central Africa, Edward Frances Paget, on 16 November 1955.”

-Boat trips to Livingstone Island took tourists to the very spot where David Livingstone first saw the Falls, and some still claimed to know the tree upon which he carved his initials:
+Boat trips to Livingstone Island took guests to the very spot where Livingstone first saw the Falls, and some still claimed to know the tree upon which he carved his initials.

 “The African paddlers will point out to you a towering tree round which has been placed a circle of stones and will tell you this is the tree on which the famous explorer cut his initials, but there is now no proof that this is so and searches by the Museum authorities and others have so far failed to reveal a tree still bearing the initials.”
 (Woods, 1960)

 The disputed ‘Livingstone Tree’ was still standing into the mid-sixties, and even featured in a BBC television series on the Zambezi made in 1965 by a young natural history presenter, David Attenborough (later Sir David).
 Another ‘Livingstone Tree,’ located upstream at Sesheke, and under which Livingstone camped, had blown down in storms the previous year (Attenborough, 1965).

 Federation tourism brochures celebrated that one hundred years after Livingstone first reached the Falls tourists could still witness them unspoilt in their full natural splendour, promoting the Falls as the ‘greatest river wonder of the world.’

 “When you see the Victoria Falls today you see them as Dr Livingstone first saw them on November 16, 1855.
 With the exception of the great rail and road cantilever bridge which links Southern and Northern Rhodesia, nothing has been added to or taken from Nature.”